1st Manchester Rifles: Territorial Force

-World War I
+First World War

 Mobilisation

 On the outbreak of war, the division was at its annual camp when the order to mobilise was received at 05.30 on 4 August.
 The units returned to their drill halls to mobilise, the men being billeted close by.
 On 20 August, having volunteered for overseas service, the division moved into camps for training, and on 9 September it entrained for Southampton to embark for Egypt.
 6th Manchesters were under Lt-Col G.G.P.
 Heywood, who had been commanding officer (CO) since 1 September 1911.

 On 31 August 1914, the formation of Reserve or 2nd Line units for each existing TF unit was authorised.
 Initially these were formed from men who had not volunteered for overseas service, and the recruits who were flooding in.
 Later they were mobilised for overseas service in their own right.
 From now on, the original battalion was designated the 1/6th Manchesters, and the 2nd Line was the 2/6th; later a 3rd line battalion was formed.